ARM-software/CMSIS-DAP/Documentation/Doxygen/src/dap_firmware.md

  - Update **String Settings - Product String** to indicate the debug unit.
 Note that "CMSIS-DAP" must be part of that string to allow identification by debuggers (or part of interface string for USB composite device).
  - Optionally each debug unit may provide a unique **Serial Number String**.
 If the **String Settings - Serial Number String** is not provided, only one debug unit can be connected at the same time to a host computer since it is impossible to identify multiple debug units.

-\note
+> **Note**
-  - The USB Device setting high-speed / full-speed USB must be reflected in the `DAP_config.h` file.
+>  - The USB Device setting high-speed / full-speed USB must be reflected in the `DAP_config.h` file.
-  - The **String Settings - Product String** must contain "CMSIS-DAP" somewhere in the string.
+>  - The **String Settings - Product String** must contain "CMSIS-DAP" somewhere in the string.
 This is used by the debuggers to identify a CMSIS-DAP compliant debug unit that is connected to a host computer.

 ![Adapt the USB Peripheral to the microcontroller](./images/MDK_USB.png)